IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/ordinalslite.md

 contributor: 'raphjaph,indigo_nakamoto,anthonyonchain,lukewrightmain,jamesscaur,rodarmor'
 owner: ''
 hashtag: '#OrdinalsLite'
 socialSummary: '🔍 Discover OrdinalsLite: A revolutionary approach to Litecoin asset management!
-From unique litoshi-based asset tracking to creating rare digital collectibles, we are reshaping the Litecoin ecosystem.
-Dive deep with our tools, and join the future of blockchain. 🌐 Support & explore: www.OrdinalsLite.com 🚀 @OrdinalsLite
+Dive deep with our tools, and join the future of blockchain. 🌐 Support and explore: www.OrdinalsLite.com 🚀'
 ---

 ## Litecoin Asset Management with Ordinals Lite